InvoiceShelf/docs/README.md

 ## Deployment

-Documentation is automatically built and published to GitHub Container Registry on every push to master.
+Every push builds and publishes a commit-SHA image.
+Pushes to `master` also publish the `latest` image.

 Images are available at:
-- `ghcr.io/invoiceshelf/docs:latest` - Latest master branch
+- `ghcr.io/invoiceshelf/docs:latest` - Latest `master` build
-- `ghcr.io/invoiceshelf/docs:<commit-sha>` - Specific commit builds
+- `ghcr.io/invoiceshelf/docs:<commit-sha>` - A specific commit build